Blanketing Your Horse

 The rumor about the mythical Great Colorado State Blanket Study circulates every year.
 They haven’t actually done one, but Dr. Luke Bass, DVM, MS of CSU has written a nice article addressing the question, “To Blanket or Not to Blanket?”

-The answer is, “It depends….”
+If you have questions about how (or whether) to blanket your horse, the answer is, “It depends….”
 However, once you are armed with a few good blanket facts, life with (or without) a blanket becomes much easier.
 With this information and a little consideration, you can come up with a good strategy for your individual horse’s needs.

 LOFT – The warmth in a horse’s winter coat does not come from the mass of hair, but rather the way the hair stabilizes the air immediately next to the horse’s skin, creating a layer of insulation.
 You might think of it like a thick down jacket.